bounswe/bounswe2025group4/README.md

     *   **Database**: localhost:5432

 The registration verifications and 2FA mails are disabled at local development environments for ease.
 You can use 000000 as 2FA code.
+It is suggested to select a mobile device from developer tools when using the mobile app on browser for best experience.
+If you want to use the apk file, see the below instructions for building an apk, or download the latest version from releases.

 ---